typescript# atproto# cli# library# pkgs

 blockToMarkdown(block)

-Converts a single AnyBlock to a { markdown, footnotes } result.
+Converts a single AnyBlock — from any of the three platforms — to a { markdown, footnotes } result.

 applyFacets(plaintext, facets?)